 Rooted in Purpose: Pandemic Discoveries

 Like many teens, Layla’s world was upended during the COVID-19 pandemic.
-But where some saw isolation, Layla and her older brother, Chase, saw an opportunity — right in their front yard.
+But where some saw isolation, Layla and her older brother, Chase, saw an opportunity—right in their front yard.

 What started with Chase casually throwing watermelon seeds out the kitchen window, grew into a watermelon vine with over 10 melons over a period.
 They decided to use the same area to plant pineapples, a labour of love because it took 18 months to reap.
+Since then, they have nurtured 3 sets from 7 plants.
+“It was cool watching things grow,” says Layla.
+“We’d look things up, try new methods—it kept us curious.”

 Their curiosity didn’t stop with the soil.
 Together, they built a custom cat playground from scraps of wood.
-That project sparked a new love for design and structure, leading Layla to pursue Technical Drawing in school — where she now holds an impressive high-90s average.
+That project sparked a new love for design and structure, leading Layla to pursue Technical Drawing in school—where she now holds an impressive high-90s average.

 Heart, Hustle, and Heritage: The Court Calls

 When schools reopened and sports returned, Layla found a new passion: volleyball.
-Introduced through school P.E. at Campion College, she quickly caught the attention of her coach — who encouraged her to try out for a developmental team preparing for competition in China.
+Introduced through school P.E. at Campion College, she quickly caught the attention of her coach—who encouraged her to try out for a developmental team preparing for competition in China.

 “I’d only just started,” she remembers, still a little wide-eyed.
 “I didn’t make the cut, but I met girls who’d been playing for years, and I saw what was possible.”